Gladius: Pompeii gladius

 The Pompeii gladius was named by modern historians after the Roman town of Pompeii.
 This type of gladius was by far the most popular one.
-Four instances of the sword type were found in Pompeii, with others turning up elsewhere.
+Four examples of the sword type were found in Pompeii, with others turning up elsewhere.
 The sword has parallel cutting edges and a triangular tip.
 This is the shortest of the gladii.
 It is often confused with the spatha, which was a longer, slashing weapon used initially by mounted auxilians.
 Over the years, the Pompeii got longer, and these later versions are called semi-spathes.
 The length of the blade was 45–50 cm.
 The length of the sword is 60–65 cm.
 The width of the blade is 5 cm.
 The sword weighs 700 g (wooden hilt).